 This issue causes the Smart Scan agents to get a "Smart Scan Unavailable" error or a "Connecting" status since the OfficeScan server’s update source is the Standalone SPS.

-Log on to SPS Server and go to /var/tmcss/conf directory using the following command:
+Log on to Smart Protection Server console and go to /var/tmcss/conf directory using the following command:

 Check if monitor.ini file exist using ls command.